dmartinezperez1/SortingAlgos/README.md

 # SortingAlgos
-Various different algorithms to sort an array of numbers on Python

-Program will sort the array in the method the user chooses using the command line for now.
+Created this repository for personal practice.

+Will write various different sorting algorithms.
+They will all be using random values in the array.
+The user will have to input the desire length of the array and the range of the values in the array.